 New York to Amish Country, Philadelphia and Washington D.C.
 2-day tripBuy tickets now

 On the New York to Amish Country, Philadelphia and Washington D.C.
-2-day trip you get a bit of everything.
+2-day trip, you get a bit of everything.
 The peaceful countryside in addition to the current and former bustling capitals of the U.S. It’s one of the most popular tours available so I highly recommend booking online in advance.
 At 07:00 sharp the tour departs on a luxury air-conditioned coach from the Gray Line Visitors Center.
 The bus proceeds directly to Philadelphia: the City of Brotherly Love.
-Here, it drives along one of the oldest inhabited streets in America, Elfreth’s Alley.
+Here, it drives along with one of the oldest inhabited streets in America, Elfreth’s Alley.

 The Liberty Bell and the “Rocky Steps”

-A main attraction on this tour is the Liberty Bell, an historic symbol of American Independence and freedom.
+The main attraction on this tour is the Liberty Bell, a historic symbol of American Independence and freedom.
 Believed to be one of the bells that mark the reading of the Declaration of Independence on July 8th 1776.
 It is inscribed with: ‘Proclaim LIBERTY throughout all the land unto all the inhabitants thereof’.
 After visiting the Liberty Bell, take a sprint up the 72 steps of the Philadelphia Museum of Art, made famous by the “Rocky” movies.
 Heels are definitely not recommended.